openclimatefix/pvnet/README.md

 If you install the local version of `ocf-data-sampler` that is more recent than the version specified in `PVNet` it is not guarenteed to function properly with this library.

-## Streaming samples (no pre-save)

-PVNet now trains and validates directly from **streamed_samples** (i.e. no pre-saving to disk).

-Make sure you have copied example configs (as already stated above): cp -r configs.example configs

 ### Set up and config example for streaming